HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/bioscommands.md

 No pending changes found.
 ```

-After committing a change to AdminName the pending command shows the change to AdminName that will take effect on reboot.
+After committing a change to `AdminName`,  the `pending` command shows the change that will take effect on reboot.

 ```shell
 iLOrest > select bios.